abdullateefsherani07/Basket/README.md

-# Bucket - Shopping List App
+# Basket - Shopping List App

 ## Overview

-Bucket is a simple shopping list app built for Android using Kotlin and Jetpack Compose.
+Basket is a simple shopping list app built for Android using Kotlin and Jetpack Compose.
 It allows users to create, edit, and delete shopping items easily.

 ## Features